 Due to the increasing importance of environmental, social, and governance evaluations, NOVOMATIC has carried out numerous conversations with its major investors and banks.
 It has since continued this proactive dialog with relevant stakeholders.
-Of course, every NOVOMATIC subsidiary is involved 45 individual fields of action.
+Of course, every NOVOMATIC subsidiary is involved in direct dialog with its stakeholders.